johan-bolmsjo/pear/README.md

 A complete example is available in the `example/` directory.

-The following command sequence would probably utilize the pear wrapper to intercept the host gcc on a typical Linux host when compiling a hello world C program.
+The following command sequence would probably utilize the pear to intercept the host gcc on a typical Linux host when compiling a hello world C program.

     go build
     cd example